gillianbc/impyexpy/README.md

-What I'm trying to do is have an index.js in the utils folder that will import functions from various files in the utils folder and then re-export them as a job lot.
+I have an index.js in the utils folder that will import functions from various files in the utils folder and then re-export them as a job lot of named functions.

-When I try and use those indirectly imported functions in my /src/index.js, I get an error - not a function.
+I can then import that index.js in my /src/index.js.
+I can then run any of the named functions.